 Saudi Arabia has no freedom of information law that provides for public access to state-held information, and officials do not disclose details related to sensitive topics such as government spending or allocations to the royal family.

 According to official media policy, the press should be a tool to educate the masses, propagate government views, and promote national unity.
 Media hews to views considered acceptable by the Saudi government and religious authorities; reporting critical of the Saudi system of governance or Wahhabi Islam is staunchly suppressed, as is unfavorable reporting on Saudi foreign and domestic policy.
 This has intensified amid the Saudi-led military coalition’s ongoing offensive against Houthi rebels in Yemen: reporting that does not support the military action has been suppressed in local newspapers.

 Although they do not obstruct large, internationally hosted social-media platforms like Twitter, the authorities are able to monitor and block various websites with relative ease.
 These include those the government considers immoral, blasphemous, or critical of the regime.
 Politically sensitive websites, including those associated with the country’s disadvantaged Shiite Muslim minority, are blocked routinely.
 Protests in Shiite areas are not covered by the local press unless the Ministry of Information releases an official statement.
-In February, the Communications and Information Technology Commission (CITC) blocked more than 40 local news websites on the grounds that they had failed to acquire the necessary licenses.
+In September 2016, the U.S.-based news website Huffington Post was blocked in the country after it published an article critical of the Saudi regime.

 Physical harassment of journalists is relatively rare.
 However, both local and foreign reporters frequently face difficulty covering the news in person, especially when trying to access Eastern Province.
 The Saudi government has used its control of Yemen’s land borders to limit access of foreign journalists to the war-torn country.